TERREMEMBER/znbase/docs/content/latest/secure/_index.md

         <div class="title">Column-Level Encryption</div>
       </div>
       <div class="body">
-          Encrypt data present in columns containing sensitive data using per-column encryption at the application layer in YugabyteDB (using symmetric and asymmetric encryption).
+          Encrypt data present in columns containing sensitive data using per-column encryption at the application layer in ZNbaseDB (using symmetric and asymmetric encryption).
       </div>
     </a>
   </div>